femtomc/jaxmax/README.md

 ## Getting started

 First, [install `magic`](https://docs.modular.com/magic/).
-Then, run `magic install` in the repository.
+Then, clone this repository, and run `magic install` at the toplevel.
 This will setup your environment, which you can access via `magic shell`.
 You'll also want to run `magic run kernels` to build the custom MAX kernels provided as part of `juju`.

 Inside the shell, you can run the example snippets using `python examples/basic.py` (for instance).